The Impact of Spectroscopic Redshift Errors on Cosmological Measurements: Results

 The lower panels of \cref{fig:scatter_SF_bestfit} and \cref{fig:scatter_FM_bestfit} assess the impact of redshift catastrophics and hypothetical slitless-like errors on cosmological inference.
 The ELG-like catastrophics with $\fc=1\%$ show negligible bias in parameter estimates (with the largest discrepancy $<6\%$), consistent with the previous findings in \cite{yu_elg_2025}.
 In contrast, slitless-like errors with $\fc=5\%$ show noticeable biases, particularly in estimating the fractional growth rate parameter $df$ in ShapeFit and the log primordial amplitude parameter $\logA$ in Full-Modeling.
 Both parameters are systematically underestimated by $6\%{-}16\%$ compared to clean case.
-We identify that this negative shift arises from the $5\%$ catastrophics contamination in slitless-like errors, which significantly suppresses the power spectrum amplitude (see \cref{fig:plot_clustering_pk_ru}).
+We identify that this negative shift arises mainly from the $5\%$ catastrophic contamination in slitless-like errors, which significantly suppresses the power spectrum amplitude (see \cref{fig:plot_clustering_pk_ru}).
 If not adequately modeled in theory, this effect could bias the estimates of amplitude-related parameters.
-Nevertheless, as discussed in \cref{sec:method redshift catastrophics correction}, a simple correction by multiplying the power spectrum by a factor of $(1 - \fc)^2$ can mitigate this suppression.
-In the following section, we incorporate this correction into the cosmological analysis to further investigate the influence of redshift catastrophics.
+Nevertheless, in \cref{sec:method redshift catastrophics correction}, an approximate correction by multiplying the power spectrum by a factor of $(1 - \fc)^2$ can mitigate this suppression.
+In the following section, we incorporate this correction into the cosmological analyses to further investigate the influence of redshift catastrophics.